brianbirir/flask-boilerplate/README.md

 * Flask and it's dependencies (all defined in the `requirements.txt` file)

 ## Setup
-* Virtualenv - install a Python environment i.e. `virtualenv env` and activate it `source env/bin/activate`
+* Virtualenv - install a Python virual environment i.e. `virtualenv env` and activate it `source env/bin/activate`

 * Install Flask and dependencies and add them to `requirements.txt`